hacoeur/hacoeur/README.md

 - 💻 My main area of interest is front-end development.
 I also really enjoy UX Design.
 - 🏫 I'm in my second year of college
-- 🌱 I’m currently learning React, MongoDB and TypeScript
+- 🌱 I’m currently learning Angular and FastAPI
-- 🧵 My hobbies include: cross-stitching, films and reading.
+- 🧵 My hobbies include: cross-stitching, films, reading and swimming.